rkillickdev/plan-it-go/README.md

 * Place Name
 * Place Star Rating -> visually communicated using Font Awesome icons
 * Add/ Remove From Trip -> This button allows the user to toggle between adding or removing the place
 * More Recommendations -> This button directs the user back to the [Trip Details Page](#trip-details).
-This button has susequently been renamed 'Your Trip' since the screenshot was taken.
+This button has subsequently been renamed 'Your Trip' since the screenshot was taken.

 ![PlanIt-Go planner place summary](docs/features/pp4-features-place-summary.png)